rails/rails/guides/source/7_2_release_notes.md

 ```

 And finally, `ActiveRecord.after_all_transactions_commit` was added, for code that may run either inside or outside a
-transaction and need to perform works after the state changes have been properly persisted.
+transaction and needs to perform work after the state changes have been properly persisted.

 ```ruby
 def publish_article(article)